-- 1. Numerator: The number of EHS slots (regardless of funding source) available in all EHS programs (traditional EHS, American Indian, Alaska Native (AIAN) and migrant EHS) as provided in Head Start Notice of Award data - 2.
+- Numerator: The number of EHS slots (regardless of funding source) available in all EHS programs (traditional EHS, American Indian, Alaska Native (AIAN) and migrant EHS) as provided in Head Start Notice of Award data - 2.
 Denominator: The number of children under age 3 living in households in which they are related to the household head and the household income level at or below 100% of the Federal Poverty Level, as estimated from two years of the American Community Survey (ACS) - 3.
 The sample was limited to children with valid poverty status data living in households with incomes at or below 100% of the FPL. - 4.
 The data for the numerator (the number of funded EHS slots for children under age 3) came from the Notice of Grant Award data.
 Previously, we used the number of funded EHS slots that came from the self-reported Program Information Reports (PIRs) populated by grant recipients.
-Beginning in 2023, we switched to the Notice of Grant Award data upon guidance from the Administration for Children and Families (ACF) and the National Institute for Early Education Research (NIEER) that the Notice of Grand Award data is a more authoritative source for funded enrollment than the PIRs. - 5.
+Beginning in 2023, we switched to the Notice of Grant Award data upon guidance from the Administration for Children and Families (ACF) and the National Institute for Early Education Research (NIEER) that the Notice of Grant Award data is a more authoritative source for funded enrollment than the PIRs. - 5.
 The denominator reflects population level estimates from the American Community Survey (ACS) Public-Use Microdata Sample (PUMS) for the sample of children under the age of 3 whose family poverty value was at or below 100% of the federal poverty level (FPL). - 6.
-Sample size estimates were calculated in Stata 17 using ACS-provided person-level weights.
+Sample size estimates were calculated in Stata 18 using ACS-provided person-level weights.
 Given the age and income limits imposed on the sample (children under age 3 living in families at or below 100% FPL) and the estimates by state, two years of ACS data were combined to improve data quality and accuracy and all weights were appropriately adjusted to account for the two combined years of data.
 Children living in group quarters or whose family poverty status was not available (e.g., foster children or children who were unrelated to the head of household) were excluded from the calculation. - 7.
-The Census Bureau warned of quality issues with the 2020 American Community Survey (ACS) data because of as the pandemic's impact on data collection.
-To ensure as up-to-date data as possible, we pooled a state's 2021 ACS data with either their 2019 ACS or 2020 ACS data, depending on which data year better represented the "true" trend in poverty from 2019 to 2020 as captured by the official Census Bureau
+We considered weighted estimates of the count of children living in families at or below 100% FPL with a relative standard error of 30% or greater as having questionable reliability.
+The relative standard error for all states' estimates was below this threshold. - 8.
+Estimates are impacted by both the numerator and denominator.
+For example, a state's value of the percent of children without access to Early Head Start could decrease both because of decreases to the numerator (fewer funded EHS slots) or increases to the denominator (more children in poverty).
+Annual estimates should be compared conservatively, because two factors drive changes in the overall estimate of the percent of children without access to Early Head Start. - 9.
+The US Census calculation of poverty is based on the total income of all individuals aged 15 or older who are related to the head of household through marriage, birth or adoption.
+Income from cohabiting partners who are not married and unrelated children (including foster children) are not included in the calculation of family income.
+This family income is compared to federal poverty thresholds based on related family size and composition (povpip).

-&lt;sup>36 J. Escobar, U.S. Department of Health & Human Services Administration for Children & Families, personal communication, September 14, 2023.
+&lt;sup>41 J. Escobar, U.S. Department of Health & Human Services Administration for Children & Families, personal communication, September 14, 2023.

-&lt;sup>37 A. Krauss, NIEER, personal communication, August 4, 2023.
+&lt;sup>42 A. Krauss, NIEER, personal communication, August 4, 2023.